SALT LAKE CITY — "In God We Trust" will join Ski Utah! and Delicate Arch as a standard license plate option for Utahns.

 HB127's floor sponsor, Sen. Todd Weiler, R-Woods Cross, addressed criticism that surfaced on the Senate floor that the bill violates separation of church and state.
 He noted that the phrase has overcome numerous court challenges.

 "It's been on our coinage for over 100 years," Weiler said.
 "It's our national motto, and it's taken on a meaning other than just religion.
-I think it will be very popular, and I think it's very appropriate."11 comments on this story
+I think it will be very popular, and I think it's very appropriate."

 Herbert said the plate's popularity shows Utah has a "history of believing in God and having a trust in God."